LITTLE FREE LIBRARY

 By Marcia Raponi, Library Trustee

-In November 2014 Alex Bisland and community members celebrated the grand opening of two Little Free Libraries (LFL); one is in Rock Hill and one is located at back of the Forestburgh Town Hall.
+In November 2014 Alex Bisland and community members celebrated the grand opening of two Little Free Libraries (LFL); one is in Rock Hill and one is located at the back of the Forestburgh Town Hall.
 Alex was given the idea of building the libraries by Debi Levine, President of the Friends of Ethelbert B. Crawford Public Library.

 According to the LFL website(www.littlefreelibrary.org) a Little Free Library is, “a take a book, return a book” gathering place where neighbors share their favorite literature and stories.
 In its most basic form, a Little Free Library is a box full of books where anyone may stop by and pick up a book or two and bring back another book to share.

-Spring and hopefully good weather will be here soon.
 Please visit of our new “Little Free Library” and enjoy reading a new to you book.